mrdeusvu1t/exception-handling/README.md

 ### "System.Exception should not be thrown by user code"

-You will get a warning message code during compilation process (CA2201: Exception type System.Exception is not sufficiently specific) and in Sonar's output (System.Exception should not be thrown by user code) saying that you should avoid throwing the Exception class instances in your code.
+You will get a warning message during compilation process (CA2201: Exception type System.Exception is not sufficiently specific) and in Sonar's output (System.Exception should not be thrown by user code) saying that you should avoid throwing the Exception class instances in your code.
 Read a [discussion about using non-specific exception types for throwing exceptions](https://stackoverflow.com/questions/22453650/why-are-we-not-to-throw-these-exceptions) and [CA2201 rule documentation](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2201).

 Ignore this warning for the task, but remember - *never ever throw an instance of the Exception class* (unless you have a good reason for doing this).